 Staff & Board

-Samantha Gladu believes in addressing power inequities by building representative and progressive leadership.
-She got her start in Oregon politics after completing New Leadership Oregon in 2012, and has since worked on statewide and legislative district campaigns and as Chief of Staff to two Oregon legislators.
-With a degree in community development and a background of reproductive health advocacy, Samantha has worked on issues globally at the United Nations as a Planned Parenthood Global Youth Advocacy Fellow, regionally as board vice president for the Northwest Abortion Access Fund, and in both chambers of the legislature.
+Samantha Gladu is a queer white woman who believes in addressing power inequities by building representative and progressive leadership.
+With a degree in community development and a background of reproductive health advocacy, Samantha has worked on issues globally at the United Nations, regionally as board vice president for the Northwest Abortion Access Fund, statewide and locally on campaigns, and in both chambers of the legislature.
 She also serves as a member of the NARAL Pro-Choice Oregon board of directors and was a founding board member and co-director of New Leaders Council Portland.
 When she’s not working to make the world a better place, Samantha is playing bass in her feminist punk bands, cuddling her dog Pierre, or sampling the best of Oregon’s food, wine and beer with her spouse Zach.

 Maddie brings a strong sense of passion for community involvement and collaboration to Next Up.
 She is a white woman that hails from Redmond, WA and received a degree from Willamette University with a BA in both Politics and Spanish.
 Over the last year, she has overhauled Next Up’s data systems, grew the volunteer program, and planned exciting new events, ensuring the organization is set up for the next generation.
 Outside the office, you’ll likely find Maddie at a trivia or board game night, hiking, reading, or trying to drag her friends to square dancing.